Bayesian Inference of Local Projections with Roughness Penalty Priors: Simulation Study

 \section{Simulation Study}

-We conducted Monte Carlo simulations to investigate performance of our proposed approaches.
+We conducted Monte Carlo simulations to investigate the performance of our proposed approach.
 We considered six specifications consisting of the combination of three priors, each with/without B-spline expansions.
-As with the N-RP and A-RP priors, we considered a weakly informative independent standard normal prior, $\boldsymbol{\theta}\sim\mathcal{N}\left(\boldsymbol{0},\;10^{2}\boldsymbol{I}\right)$.
-Using this prior enables us, to some degree, to discriminate between the smoothing and shrinkage roles of the roughness penalty priors.
-A specification with the normal prior and no B-spline can be thought of as a Bayesian version of a standard local projection \citep{Jorda2005}.
-As mentioned in the previous section, a local projection with the N-RP prior and no B-spline corresponds to \citet{El-Shagiforthcoming}, whereas a local projection with the N-RP prior and B-spline corresponds to a Bayesian version of \citet{Barnichonforthcoming}.
+As with the N-RP and A-RP priors, we considered a weakly informative independent standard normal prior, $\boldsymbol{\theta}\sim\mathcal{N}\left(\boldsymbol{0},\;10{}^{4}\boldsymbol{I}\right)$.

-First, we considered a linear data generating processes (DGPs) specified by this moving average representation:
+First, we considered a linear data generating processes (DGPs) specified by the following moving average representation: